-Cutting through dense undergrowth takes more power than most string trimmers have available.
-Instead of hiring a contractor or renting a brush cutter, you can buy a brush cutter and have it available whenever you need one.
+You could try a string trimmer, although you will likely run out of power before making a dent in the task.
+Cutting through dense undergrowth takes more power than that most string trimmers have.
+Instead of hiring a contractor or renting a brush cutter, you can buy a brush cutter and have it at your disposal.

+When you are on the search for a new brush cutter, there are some details you need to know before making your selection.
 You want your new brush cutter to be durable and last for years to come.
-Their purpose is to make an otherwise difficult job much easier to finish.
-To make the right decision, here is what you need to consider.
+Its purpose is to make a difficult job much easier to finish.
+Here is what you need to consider.

 If you have used a weed eater or a brush cutter before, you will know there are two kinds of engines: two stroke engines or four stroke engines.